DeniseMak/nlpstats-proto/README.md

 ## Timeline

-1. Finish plumbing DA tab and implement the todo list (before next meeting).
-2. Connect effect size functions to UI (before 7/21 meeting)
+1. Plumb as many functions as possuble (before Friday meeting).
+2. video (Jesse and Denise): the GUI has to run on your local machine
+3. local GUI
+4. Web-based GUI

+Edit paper before the deadline.
+Deadline: 5am PDT on 8/1